Professional-level instruction for the serious musician

 Internet Video Lessons (Skype, Zoom)

 If you live outside of the Chicago area and are interested in studying, I offer lessons via Skype.
 Contact me to schedule one.

 Here’s what you’ll need:

-- A high-speed internet connection
+-High-speed internet connection

-- A desktop or laptop computer, or device with a front-facing camera
+-Computer or device with front-facing camera

 -Camera should be aimed at full drum kit, and having a practice pad helps, placed on snare or on a stand